dev-pipeline/dev-pipeline/docs/tools/build.rst

 Options
 -------
-  -h, --help            show this help message and exit
+  -h, --help           show this help message and exit --executor EXECUTOR  The amount of verbosity to use.
+Options are "quiet"
+                       (print no extra information), "verbose" (print
+                       additional information), "dry-run" (print commands to
+                       execute, but don't run them), and "silent" (print nothing).
+Regardless of this option, errors are always printed. (default: quiet)

 Config Options